Usama Hasan: Evolution

 Hasan has argued that Islam is compatible with the theory of evolution, describing the story of Adam and Eve as "children's madrasa-level understanding" of human origins while pointing to antecedents of the modern theory of evolution among medieval Muslim philosophers like Ibn Khaldun (d.1406) and Ibn Miskawayh (d.1030).
 His lectures have been disrupted by hecklers and has reportedly received death threats.

 Hasan later retracted some of his views on evolution.
 Several British Muslim writers, including Inayat Bunglawala and Yahya Birt, backed his right to free speech.
 On 5 January 2013, he was featured in a debate against Yasir Qadhi titled Have Muslims Misunderstood Evolution?, in which he argued in favor of human evolution.

 Power struggles at the Masjid al-Tawhid

-Hasan has complained about "extremism" at the London Masjid al-Tawhid mosque and in May 2012, as part of the arbitration process, he and all other trustees voluntarily stepped down from their positions as Trustees of the masjid.
+Hasan complained to British state authorities about "extremism" at the London Masjid al-Tawhid mosque and, in May 2012, as part of the arbitration process, he and all other trustees voluntarily stepped down from their positions as Trustees of the mosque.
 In June 2012, the new Trustees of the Trust changed the locks of the Mosque doors and employed security guards.
-According to the website of the Masjid al-Tawhid, the Hasan family "want to ... regain personal control of the mosque".
+According to the website of the Masjid al-Tawhid, the Hasan family "want to ... regain personal control of the mosque" and the vice chair Mehmud Patel said that "the mosque has 'effectively been run as a family affair, not a charity' by Usama Hasan and his father Suhaib Usama, and conflict as a result of the trustees' attempts to move away from this model of operation was inevitable".